Do Male Bees Die After Mating

 Trends and Latest Developments

 One notable trend is the increasing concern about the impact of environmental factors on drone populations.
-Pesticide exposure, habitat loss, and climate change can all negatively affect drone health and survival.
+Still, pesticide exposure, habitat loss, and climate change can all negatively affect drone health and survival.
 Reduced drone populations can lead to decreased genetic diversity and weaker colonies, making them more susceptible to diseases and environmental stressors.

 Tips and Expert Advice